Sweet Citrus and Spice Salmon.

-Why do you get two recipes in one post?
-Because this month’s Recipe ReDux theme is: Two for One – cooking once and eating twice.
-Whenever we cook, we end up with leftovers.
-Usually those leftovers are perfect for lunch or a super quick repeat dinner the next night.
+I always buy more salmon than we’ll eat that night for dinner, so that we can have it for leftovers the next day – usually those leftovers are perfect for lunch or a super quick repeat dinner the next night.
 But, other times, like in this case, you can make a completely unique and special meal – so it doesn’t seem like you’re eating “leftovers” at all.
-(I love leftovers, but, someone else in the house isn’t as much of a fan).

-The homemade rub on the salmon was created because my all time favorite McCormick rub, Sweet Citrus and Spice Salmon Rub (below), was discontinued.
+I created this (very simple) homemade rub for the salmon because my all time favorite McCormick rub, Sweet Citrus and Spice Salmon Rub (below), was discontinued back in 2015.
 Before it was discontinued, I bought a case of it online.
-It’s that good.
-It’s a combination of brown sugar, dried orange peel, dried mustard powder, garlic powder, dried onion, paprika and salt.
+It was that good.
+That case was gone very quickly.

 Sweet Citrus and Spice Salmon